History

 1850-1900

-Throughout its history Great Neck was valuable because of its proximity to New York City.
+Throughout its history Great Neck’s location was considered attractive because of its proximity to New York City.
 Various transportation projects bridged the gap, beginning in 1866 when the Flushing Northside Railroad was extended from Flushing to Great Neck.
-In the 1870s and 1880s Queens Boulevard (Jericho Turnpike) and Northern Boulevard were widened and paved and extended to Nassau County.
-These changes spurred investors and speculators to buy land in the rural hamlet.
+In the 1870s and 1880s Queens Boulevard (Jericho Turnpike) and Northern Boulevard were widened and paved and extended from Queens County to Nassau County.
+These improvements spurred investors and speculators to buy land in the rural hamlet.
 While some built grand estates, others waited in the wings.

 New Beginnings